hz2657/Anomaly-Detection/WEEK6-Unsupervised Machine Learning on credit card dataset/README.md

 **project structure**

+**key steps**

 1. construct features

-2. implement unsupervised learning models, to find isolated observations - anomalies

-- clustering methods: Knns, Kmeans

-- Use two PyOD methods - KNNs, PCA

-- test different hyper-parameters

-3. identify a small cluster to be labeled as suspicious

-- explanations why the particular cluster(s) are anomalous

-- average statistics of the variables of that cluster

-**key steps**

-1. build model
+2. build model

-2. select threshold
+3. select threshold

-3. show summary statistics + implementation
+4. show summary statistics + implementation

 **Section 1 PCA**

-1. method description: distance is to the center
-2. test hyper-parameters.
-3. summary statistics for the variables by cluster
-4. identify outliers
-5. identify business insight

 **Section 2 Unsupervised KNN**

-1. method description: both supervised and unsupervised algorithm, distance is to the neighbors
+1. method description:  KNN has both supervised and unsupervised algorithm, distance is to the neighbors.
+K Nearest Neighbour is a simple algorithm that stores all the available cases and classifies the new data or case based on a similarity measure.
+It is mostly used to classifies a data point based on how its neighbours are classified.

-- we compute data points that are far from others
-- K: number of data points in that circle
-- anomaly score: shortest distance

 2. test hyper-parameters

-3. summary statistics for the variables by cluster
+3. summary statistics for the variables by cluster, identify outliers & business insight

-4. identify outliers

-5. identify business insight